eadiesn/eadiesn.github.io/_posts/2014-11-1-champions.markdown

 image: /assets/article_images/2014-11-01-champions/old-dogg.jpg
 ---

-It's 1:45 am local time and I've got to crank this out.
-As per the Friends Blogging Challenge rules, if I don't hit 'Send' on this thing before my head hits the pillow, Ryan is going to take a 750 word dump of a slanderous guest post on this very page and I can't have that happening.

-So I'm going to take a deep breath, quiet my perfectionist voice, and deprive myself of the few minutes it takes to talk about...

-## Champions

 Today a person I love and respect very much looked me in the eye and said, "You know, most people who say they're self made really aren't.
 But you made yourself, kiddo."

 While I appreciated the line of conversation- the cool stuf I had been doing, how successful I am, how bright my future is -I could think of about 15 people off the top of my head who had helped me accomplish becoming independent and carving out a decent living.
 This *doesn't* include the countless people I'm too clueless to name, or the detractors whose doubt and ridicule have fed the fire that propels me forward.